Silvio Denz: Luxury

-Silvio Denz accumulated the world's largest private collection of vintage perfume bottles designed by René Lalique, comprising over 650 original pieces.
+Denz accumulated the world's largest private collection of vintage perfume bottles designed by René Lalique, comprising over 650 original pieces.
 In 2008 the company acquired the French crystal warehouse Lalique S.A.
-The group became profitable again after being restructured, with branding focused on art, decorative items, interior design, jewelry, perfume and hospitality.
-Co-branding projects were developed between Lalique and various other luxury brands (including Bentley, The Macallan and Steinway & Sons).
+After being restructured, the group became profitable again, with branding focused on art, decorative items, interior design, jewelry, perfume and hospitality.
+Co-branding projects were developed between Lalique and other luxury brands (including Bentley, The Macallan and Steinway & Sons).
 Collaborations were also signed with artists such as Zaha Hadid, Jean-Michel Jarre, Damien Hirst, and Elton John, resulting in collections for the company.
 In 2011, the Lalique museum in Wingen-sur-Moder (Alsace) opened to display more than 650 pieces designed by René Lalique and his successors, including jewelry, crystal and decorative glass.
-Denz loaned 230 pieces from his personal collection, mostly perfume bottles.
+Denz loaned 230 pieces from his collection, mostly perfume bottles.
 Denz also converted René Lalique's villa in Wingen-sur-Moder into a luxury hotel and restaurant, which opened in September 2015 and holds two Michelin stars.
 Chef Paul Stradner presides over the restaurant.